unoplatform/uno/doc/blog/201809-uno-wasm-intro-part-01.md

 ## Why WebAssembly ?

-WebAssembly is mainly trying to solve the issues that makes it difficult to optimize performance for large applications, provide access to binary-producing languages and improve the security of running the resulting code.
+WebAssembly is mainly trying to solve the issues that make it difficult to optimize performance for large applications, provide access to binary-producing languages, and improve the security of running the resulting code.

 WebAssembly modules are defined as self-contained units of byte code.
 It's possible to use [streaming compilation](https://webassembly.github.io/spec/web-api/index.html#streaming-modules) to concurrently process the byte code as it is being downloaded, unlike JavaScript where the source file needs to be fully parsed to make sense.